erred/w/src/blog/2020-07-29-terminal-dashboard.md

 #### _options_

-tldr: ytop or bashtop for all in one, htop for process tree
+_tldr_: ytop or bashtop for all in one, htop for process tree

 - [atop][atop]
   - \+ cpu, memory, io, network, process, disk